 Applications where evaporation and/or curing need to take place require the introduction of heat.
 Examples include drying paint, drying ink, or curing epoxy.
 In the cases of drying paint or ink, the final surface finish is important; fast flowing air would not only damage the surface but would likely strip the paint right off the surface.
 In the case of epoxy, and some paints, the heat also acts as a catalyst to the curing process.

 There are times when the optimum solution to a problem is a combination of heat and air.
 Every application must be evaluated separately but below are some examples of ones that lend themselves to a hybrid solution.

 Drying problems may not be as straight forward as they first appear.
 At STANMECH Technologies we have a great deal of experience in the design of blow-off, heat, and hybrid systems.
-Please contact us if you would like to discuss your application.
+Contact us to discuss the best solution to your application.